 Nepal is so much more than just Kathmandu and trekking to Everest Base Camp – from nature & wildlife to history and culture, travel deeper with us to the best destinations in Nepal.

 I should really follow my own advice… I spent 3 weeks under the Roof of the World but until I started putting together this post, I didn’t realise that there were so many interesting places to visit in Nepal.
+It’s definitely one of the top solo travel destinations in Asia.
 Shout-outs to my fellow blogging buddies for these awesome recommendations!

-Hindsight is a beautiful thing but at least we’re staying true to our purpose here at DIY Travel HQ – making the mistakes so you don’t have to!
+Hindsight is a beautiful thing but at least I’m staying true to my purpose here on the blog – making the mistakes so you don’t have to!

 Seriously, by all means visit the hotspots, but do seek out some lesser-known destinations, especially if you love hiking and adventure.
 I thought I got a decent feel for Nepal, but now I can’t wait to go back and explore more.